 Section 5.
-3-1-2 Mortgage Loan Originators' Duty to Respond and Provide Requested Documents for Investigations
+3-1-2 Mortgage Loan Originator and Mortgage Company Duties to Respond and Provide Requested Documents for Investigations

-- 1. Persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator, or offer to act as a mortgage loan originator and all individuals required to be licensed shall provide the Director or his or her authorized representative with all information required by this rule. - a.
-Failure to provide all information requested by the Director or his or her authorized representative within the time set by the Director, or authorized representative of the Director, shall be grounds for disciplinary action and grounds for the imposition of fines unless the Director, or authorized representative of the Director, has granted an extension of time for the response. - i.
-Persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator or offer to act as a mortgage loan originator may ask for an extension of time to comply if: - 1.
+- 1. Persons required to be licensed or registered pursuant to sections 12-61-902 and 12-61-903, C.R.S., shall provide the Board or the Board's representative with all information required by this rule. - a.
+Failure to provide all information requested by the Board or an authorized representative of the Board within a timeline established by the Board, or authorized representative of the Board, shall be grounds for disciplinary action and grounds for the imposition of fines unless the Board, or authorized representative of the Board, has granted an extension of time for the response. - i.
+Mortgage loan originators and mortgage companies may ask for an extension of time to comply if: - 1.
 The request is done so in writing; and - 2.
-The request is received by the Director or authorized representative of the Director prior to the expiration date defined in the notification letter sent by the Director or authorized representative of the Director.

-- ii.
-Any and all extensions granted are done so at the discretion of the Director or authorized representative of the Director. - b.
-Failure to provide all requested information shall be grounds for disciplinary action and grounds for the imposition of fines regardless of whether the underlying complaint results in further investigation or subsequent action by the Director. - 2.
+The request is received by the Board or an authorized representative of the Board prior to the expiration date defined in the notification letter sent by the Board or an authorized representative of the Board. - ii.
+Any and all extensions granted are done so at the discretion of the Board or an authorized representative of the Board. - b.
+Failure to provide all requested information shall be grounds for disciplinary action and grounds for the imposition of fines regardless of whether the underlying complaint results in further investigation or subsequent action by the Board. - 2.
 The response from the person shall contain the following: - a.
-If requested in the notification letter, a complete and specific answer to the factual recitations, allegations or averments made in the complaint filed against the licensee, whether made by a member of the public or on the Director's own motion or by an authorized representative of the Director; - b.
-A complete and specific response to all questions, allegations or averments presented in the notification letter; and - c.
-Any and all documents or records requested in the notification letter. - 3.
-Persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator, or offer to act as a mortgage loan originator shall maintain any and all documents collected, gathered and provided for the purpose of negotiating and originating residential mortgage loans for a period of four years.
-Additionally, persons who originate a mortgage, offer to originate a mortgage, act as a mortgage loan originator or offer to act as a mortgage loan originator shall maintain any and all documents used for the purpose of soliciting or marketing borrowers.
-These documents include, but are not limited to: - a.
-All Uniform residential loan applications (Form 1003); - b.
-All required state and federal disclosures: - c.
-Asset statements; - d.
-Income documentation; - e.
-Verification of employment: - f.
-Verification of deposit; - g.
-Lender submission forms; - h.
-Advertisements; - i.
-Flyers; - HUD-1 Settlement Statements; - k.
-Uniform Underwriting and Transmittal Summary(Form 1008); and - I. Credit report. - 4.
-All documents shall be kept in a secure environment.
-Electronic storage is acceptable as long as the information is accessible and kept in a secure environment. - 5.
-The company for whom the mortgage loan originator is an officer, partner, contractor, independent contractor, member, exclusive agent or an employee may provide the requested documents to the Director.
-However, the mortgage loan originator is responsible for compliance with the Director's request and is subject to disciplinary action if the company fails or refuses to provide the requested documentation.
+If requested in the notification letter, the mortgage loan originator shall provide a complete and specific answer to the factual recitations, allegations or averments made in the complaint filed against the licensee, whether made by a member of the public, on the Board's own motion, or by an authorized representative of the Board; - b.
+The mortgage loan originator shall provide a complete and specific response to all questions, allegations, or averments presented in the notification letter; and - c.
+Any and all documents or records requested in the notification letter. - Mortgage companies shall maintain any and all documents collected, gathered, and provided for the purpose of negotiating and originating residential mortgage loans for a period of four (4) years.
+Additionally, mortgage companies shall maintain any and all documents used for the purpose of soliciting or marketing borrowers that were directed, made, or caused to be made by the mortgage company.
+These documents include but are not limited to:

+- a.
+All uniform residential loan applications (Form 1003);

+- b.
+All required state and federal disclosures;

+- c.
+Asset statements;

+- d.
+Income documentation;

+- e.
+Verification of employment;

+- f.
+Verification of deposit;

+- g.
+Lender submission forms;

+- h.
+Advertisements;

+- i.
+Flyers;

+- j.
+HUD-1 Settlement Statements;

+- k.
+Uniform Underwriting and Transmittal Summary (Form 1008); and

+- I. Credit report.

+- All mortgage loan originators shall maintain any and all documents used for the purpose of soliciting or marketing borrowers that were directed, made or caused to be made by the mortgage loan originator.

+- 5. All documents required in this rule shall be kept in a secure environment.
+Electronic storage is acceptable as long as the information is accessible and kept in a secure environment.

 - 1. Noncompliance with this rule, whether defined or reasonably implied in the rule, may result in the imposition of any of the sanctions allowable under Colorado law, including, but not limited to:

 - a.
 Revocation;

 - b.
-Refusal to renew a license;
+Refusal to renew a license or registration;

 - c.
 Imposition of fines; and

 - d.
 Restitution for any financial loss.